lil-armstrong/alx-system_engineering-devops/README.md

-### ALX Tasks
+### ALX Shell Basics
-- [X] Write a script to print the absolute path of the current working directory
+This repository is contains the implementation of the ALX Shell commands basic course task